ddimmery/stochpw/README.md

    ```
    where η(a, x) = p(C=1 | a, x)

-3. **Using weights** for inverse probability weighting in causal effect estimation
+3. **Using weights** for balancing weights in causal effect estimation

 ## Composable Design